U.S. May Day protests draw police but most are peaceful

 Portland Mayor Sam Adams thanked student demonstrators who marched through town and gathered at City Hall, saying, "keep up the great work" and inviting them to use city hall restrooms.

-(Additional reporting by Lily Kuo, Edith Honan, Ronnie Cohen, Teresa Carson, Mary Slosson and Andrew Stern; Editing by Daniel Trotta and Philip Barbara)
+(Additional reporting by Lily Kuo, Edith Honan, Ronnie Cohen, Teresa Carson, Mary Slosson, Andrew Stern and Dan Whitcomb; Editing by Daniel Trotta and Philip Barbara)